casonbobo/atlas-web_react/react_intro/README.md

 A NON-EMPTY README

-There are so many dang readmes here how could you mis what the project is about
+There are so many dang readmes here how could you miss what the project is about

 At the end of this project, I are expected to be able to explain to anyone, without the help of Google: